 Landscaping along trails typically will fall into one of two categories: revegetation or enhancement.
 At a minimum, disturbed land within trail corridors should be re-seeded with native grasses (and wildflowers, where appropriate) according to Section 1012 of the City Standard Specifications.
-Those specifications list two generic seed mixes (for sand or clay soils) which may be used city-wide, with the condition that the shrub component (four-wing saltbush, etc.) be eliminated from seeding alongside recreational trails unless more than 5 feet away from edge of trail (however, the inclusion of xeric shrubs in the seed mix may be desirable for slope stabilization in areas of significant cut or fill).
-As an alternative to those generic mixes, trail developers may use a more site-specific mix, specified by the project landscape architect, Planner, or in consultation with the City Open Space Division.
+Those specifications list two generic seed mixes (for sand or clay soils) which may be used city-wide, with the condition that the shrub component (four-wing saltbush) be eliminated from seeding alongside recreational trails (however, the inclusion of xeric shrubs in the seed mix may be desirable for slope stabilization in areas of significant cut or fill).
+As an alternative to those generic mixes, trail developers may use a more site-specific mix, specified by the project landscape architect.
 The addition of wildflower seed to a revegetation mix will provide color and seasonal interest to the trailside, and is particularly effective where the seeding can take advantage of any available supplemental water (e.g. sprinkler overspray from adjacent properties, collected storm water, etc.).
-Specifically where goat heads (puncture vine) are present or a nuisance, native plants that can out-compete the goat heads should be considered.